COSC3020/cosc3020-fall2024-tsp-local-search-tsp-local-search/README.md

   let minRoute = Array.from({ length: n }, (v, i) => i).sort((a, b) => 0.5 - Math.random());// This is memory complexity of O(n)
   let minCost = calcCost(minRoute, distance_matrix); // This is time complexity of O(n) and memory complexity of O(1)
   let improving = true;
-  // In the worst case, this is time complexity of \Theta(n^2) because it'll loop through every possible r and l choice in the order of worst to best while(improving) {
+  // In the worst case, this is time complexity of \Theta(n!) because it'll loop through every possible permuation in the order of worst to best while(improving) {
     let routePath = [...minRoute]; // Get a shallow copy of min route O(n) let r = Math.floor(Math.random() * (n - 1)) + 1; // Random Number in the range 1 to n - 1